We need your help

 - Trails are open for public use.
-Trail grooming and road plowing is done for the season.
 Discover Pass is now in use at access parking lots.

-- South district huts are open for overnight use only to members of the same party on limited dates through mid-July (please carefully review all terms, conditions and restrictions).
+- South district huts are open for overnight use only to members of the same party on limited dates through mid-September (please carefully review all terms, conditions and restrictions).

 - Office closed to public access.

 - Limited ski patrol may be present on the trails.
 Please exercise increased caution and carry the 10 Essentials with you at all times.